llunaCreixent/remote/index.md

 #### Videoconferencing

 Videoconferencing software that is reliable and offers high quality audio and video (such as Zoom), is also often expensive and has a worse track record on privacy issues.
-Hypha uses Jitsi, which is a free and open source software for most of our videoconferencing needs.
+Hypha uses Jitsi, which is a free and open source software, for most of our videoconferencing needs.
 We host our own instance to ensure that it has enough bandwidth to support our day-to-day use.
 Jitsi works in the browser and also allows attendees to dial in, making it convenient for use while travelling.

 | Tools we've tried                             | Cost                                        | Ease of use                                                                                          | Remarks and concerns    |
 | -------------------------------- | ------------------------------------------- | --------------------------------------------------------------------------------------------------- | --- |